 Besides grocery shopping and buying food in cartons, there are plenty of other ways to celebrate America Recycles Day this year.
 Here are just a few ideas you may find helpful:

 - Declutter your home.
 And what will you do with all those unwanted Tshirts and kids toys?
 Bring them to your local thrift store of course!
 Or, have a garage sale, show them how to trade in old electronics instead of throwing them away, or donate old books to the library.

-- Investigate Textile Recycling: If you have a ton of clothes that are no longer good enough to give to a second hand store, consider textile recycling.
-Clothing recyclers will turn your worn out clothes into useful household items.
+- Investigate Textile Recycling: If you have a ton of clothes that are no longer good enough to give to a second-hand store, consider recycling old clothing.
+Clothing recyclers will turn your worn-out clothes into useful household items.

 - Bring a reusable bag when you shop.
 There is no reason to bring home dozens of plastic bags when you grocery shop.
 And if you are only buying one or two items, consider saying ‘no thanks’ to the plastic bag.
 Its a great way to reduce your plastic footprint.

 - Talk to your kids about recycling.
 They are the future of our planet and if they don’t recycle, we are in real trouble!
 Consider volunteering at your child’s school for a recycling drive or just read a children’s recycling book to their classroom.

 - Join a community wide event.
 America Recycles Day is a big deal so get involved in community recycling events.
 If there isn’t one happening, consider starting one yourself!

 - Buy something upcycled or made of recycled materials.
 Just making more sustainable choices when you shop is a great America Recycles Day activity!

 - Find something to reuse in your home.
 From empty spice bottles to old calenders, upcycling and recycling is easy!